If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Top Tip

-Add a few drops of essential oil to the spray for extra scent.
-Plus, this spray can double up as an eco-friendly and toxic-free surface cleaner.
+Add a few drops of lemon essential oil to your spray bottle for extra grease-cutting power and a fresh scent.

 Woman smelling freshly washed laundry